What is a chemical pump?

 Barrel or barrel pump

 This type of chemical pump is used to safely move chemicals and acids from containers such as barrels and drums.
 It is usually placed at the upper opening of the drum or barrel.
 A drum pump is suitable for small volume applications.
 For example, to transfer 100 or 200 liters of chemicals and reagents safely and effectively.
 A Barrel pump has 3 main components: pump section, immersion tube, and pump section.
-For transfer of low or medium viscosity fluid, a barrel pump uses a single stage or multiple stage centrifugal pump.

 Air-operated double diaphragm pump